Visitors’ Guide to Portland 2019

 If you don’t have a pipe to put your flower in or the will to roll your own joint, you can skip a step by buying the weed tourist’s best friend: a pre-rolled joint.
 These are already perfectly rolled and are sold in singles or in cute little joint packs.
 Because it’s easy to conceal inferior weed in a sealed joint, I recommend splurging and not buying the cheapest joint possible.

 You can also avoid smoking and opt for one of the many products infused with weed.
 It seems like I see a different food infused with pot every time I walk into a pot shop, so there’s something for every person’s taste.
-Whether you’re eating weed chocolates or bud-laced peanuts, drinking pop or coffee with pot in it, the label will indicate how many milligrams of THC are in each serving.
+Whether you’re eating weed chocolates or bud-laced peanuts, or drinking pop or coffee with pot in it, the label will indicate how many milligrams of THC are in each serving.
 This is a crucial piece of information.
 Unlike smoking weed—which will affect you almost immediately—it takes about 30 minutes to an hour before you get high from eating weed.
 That means an impatient edible consumer can get way too high by eating too much before seeing the effects.
 It’s impossible to overdose on THC, but that doesn’t mean you can’t hurt yourself by getting too high and then freaking out.

 I recommend starting with five or 10 milligrams of THC, and then waiting a full hour to see how it affects you.
 You can always eat more weed if you’re not feeling high enough, but there’s nothing but time to reverse the feeling of being way too high.